okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rate-limits/index.md

 ## API rate limits by token

-Okta API Tokens are, by default, configured to use 50% of an API endpoint's rate limit when created through the Admin Console.
-This configuration avoids one API token exceeding the endpoint rate limit violation in an org with multiple API tokens.
+Okta API Tokens are, by default, configured to have 50% of an API endpoint's rate limit when created through the Admin Console.
+This configuration avoids one API token exceeding the endpoint's rate limit violation in an org with multiple API tokens.
 To adjust the default API token capacity value from 50%, you can edit the percentage value in the Admin Console.
 See [Set token rate limits](https://help.okta.com/okta_help.htm?id=ext_API#set-token-rate-limits).
 Reducing the capacity percentage per API token prevents one API token from consuming the entire endpoint rate, assists with investigating rate-limit violations, and prevents future violations.

 ## Rate Limit Monitoring widget